Add'l Self Care & Wellness Recommendations

 You can listen to a sample clip before purchasing.
 Awaken…yoga nidra guided meditation

-Regardless if your issues seem directly related to food, focusing on non-inflammatory & nourishing nutrient-dense foods is the ultimate support for healing whatever might be going on.
+Regardless if your issues seem directly related to food or not, focusing on non-inflammatory & nourishing nutrient-dense foods is the ultimate support for healing whatever might be going on.

 It is always helpful to the body/mind/spirit to lighten it’s work load, so to speak.
 It’s deep self care and a wonderful ‘reset’ to detox periodically, and especially so if you have anything challenging going on with your health.